kristjanvalur/py-asynkit/README.md

 The above pattern, writing async methods as sync and returning async helpers, is common in library code which needs to work both in synchronous and asynchronous context.
-Needless to say, it is very convoluted, hard to debug and contains a lot of code duplication where the same logic is repeated inside async helper methods.
+Needless to say, it is very convoluted, hard to debug and contains a lot of code duplication where the same logic is repeated inside async helper closures.

 Using `coro_sync()` it is possible to write the entire logic as `async` methods and then simply fail if the code tries to invoke any truly async operations.